Michael Shersby: Hillsborough disaster

-As Parliamenty Adviser to the Police Federation, Shersby was invited to assist in the development of a ‘counter attack’ to ‘repudiate’ Lord Justice Taylor's Interim Report, which had condemned the evidence and testimony of senior police officers and rejected as exaggerated the allegations made against Liverpool fans.
-Taylor LJ stated categorically that fans’ behaviour played no part in the disaster.
+As Parliamenty Adviser to the Police Federation, Shersby was invited to assist in the development of a 'counterattack' to 'repudiate' Lord Justice Taylor's Interim Report, which had condemned the evidence and testimony of senior police officers and rejected as exaggerated the allegations made against Liverpool fans.
+Taylor LJ stated categorically that fans' behaviour played no part in the disaster.
 The Police Federation considered the Interim Report unfair and unbalanced.
 His acts, if any, as Parliamentary Adviser to the Police Federation following the Hillsborough disaster, per the Hillsborough Independent Panel's report, are unknown.